ergut/contextor/README.md

 ## File Signatures 📋

-Contextor not only includes full file contents but also **extracts structure** from important files (like Python and Markdown) that you didn't fully include.
+Contextor not only includes full file contents but also **extracts structure** from important files (like Python, JavaScript, SQL, and Markdown) that you didn't fully include.

 This helps the AI assistant understand your project's architecture without needing every file!